-Soba Yu is produced when boiling soba noodles and is served for drinking.
-It is very much appreciated by soba lovers.
-Most soba restaurants serve this, just ask the staff and they will be happy to bring it to the table.
-With cold soba noodles, the Soba Yu will be served together.
+Soba Yu is the water left after boiling soba and is served for drinking.
+Loved by fans of the noodles, Soba Yu is served at most soba restaurants and all you need to do is ask the staff and they will be happy to bring it to the table.
+With cold soba noodles, the Soba Yu will be served regardless.

-Choose whether you want a cold or hot soba noodle.
+Choose whether you want a cold or hot soba noodles.

 - Order Tips -

-You can replace regular soba in your soba+sushi+small dish set with a different one.
-We replaced ours with flat soba with mackerel for additional price.
+You can replace the regular soba in your soba+sushi+small dish set with a different kind.
+We replaced ours with flat soba and mackerel for an additional cost.

 |Address||28 Murasakinounrinin-cho, Kita-ku, Kyoto-shi|